Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 There are multiple residence visa options available for citizens who are not from the EU.

-Employed Work Spain Visa
+Employed Work Visa Spain

 A Work Visa for Spain is available for those who are hired by a Spanish company to work in the country.

 Your job needs to be one that is listed as challenging to hire for within Spain and the EU.
-You can check this list here.

 If you are highly skilled with at least a Bachelor’s degree, or have at least five years of senior professional experience, the Work Visa may be valid for other EU countries as well, also known as the European Blue Card.